meganz/android/Readme.md

 * Configure the variable `NDK_ROOT` to point to your Android NDK installation path at `jni/Makefile`.

-* Run the previous `Makefile` in order to build the MEGA SDK, its dependencies and the required bindings for Java.
-Moreover, it will automatically download and build several libraries required by the SDK: OpenSSL, cURL, ares, Crypto++, Sodium and SQLite.

 * Open the project with Android Studio, let it build the project and hit _*Run*_